andykuo1/andykuo1.github.io/index.md

-A wise man once said to hook your audience... but I'll just direct you to my projects instead :3
+A wise man would hook the audience, but I'll direct you to my projects instead :3

 # Curios
 * [satchel](https://andykuo1.github.io/satchel) - A peerful, grid-based inventory playground